 For instance, if a base norm item with minimum time between sales of 30 days is stocked at a dealer location, with transit lead times to the location equal to 10 days, then any further reduction in transit lead times to less than 10 days will not result in any norm reduction for the item at the dealer.
 Conversely, any increase in transit times from 10 days up to the limit of 30 days will not result in the item’s inventory increase at the dealer locations.
 Consequently, such an item can be supplied directly from the central warehouse, although it is farther away, provided the transit lead time for the item remains less than 30 days.

 If the base norm items were replenished directly from aggregated points, then no stock for such items will be required in the intermediate nodes of the distribution network.
 This reduces the overall inventory in the supply chain with no impact on serviceability.
-The cash released through inventory reduction at the intermediate nodes can be used to add more spare part SKUs in order to improve overall customer service.
+The cash released through inventory reduction at the intermediate nodes can be used to add more spare part SKUs in order to improve overall Customer Relations.

 Fine-tuning base norm parts